bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 ## Before Lecture

-Sign up for an account at [mLab](https://mlab.com/), the official hosted service of MongoDB with a generous (500mb) free tier.
+Sign up for an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), the official hosted service of MongoDB with a generous (500mb) free tier.
 You can also explore the many [MongoDB tools](http://mongodb-tools.com/) out there, though none in particular are recommended or required for installation (we're really just checking out MongoDB as a way to understand document-oriented databases - it's unlikely to become a core part of your toolkit the way SQLite and PostgreSQL may).

 ## Live Lecture Task